Mosjøen: Industry and business

-Mosjøen is one of the industrial towns in Nordland.
+Mosjøen is one of the industrial towns in Nordland county.
 Especially important is the Mosjøen Aluminum Plant, owned by Alcoa.

 Mosjøen's business sector contains both traditional and modern companies as well as a wide spectre of branches, including trade, crafts, banking, transportation, and tourism.
 The town is a commercial centre in the region, attracting customers from smaller neighbouring towns and from rural municipalities.

 Transportation

 As a transport hub in Helgeland, Mosjøen connects to the towns of Sandnessjøen 71 km to the west, Mo i Rana 87 km to the north, and Brønnøysund 160 km to the south by road.
 The European route E6 between Trondheim 393 km to the south and the county capital Bodø 318 km to the north runs through Mosjøen.

 Mosjøen is also accessible by airplane, by train, and by ship.
 Mosjøen is served by Mosjøen Airport, Kjærstad, which is located five minutes by car south of the town.
 Mosjøen Station on the Nordland Line has daily departures for Trondheim in the south and for the Bodø in the north.
 A smaller commuter rail operates between Trofors and Mo i Rana.

 Encompassing both private and public quays, Mosjøen's harbour is the biggest port in Northern Norway.
 Mosjøen Aluminum Plant has got its own port.